 But not all dividend ETFs are same.
+There are a number of ways of criteria in choosing the best dividend funds for the portfolio.
 Each product listed below provide a specific segment or factor in dividend stock selection.
-This range from choosing dividends based on forecast dividend payments (VHY) to dividend heavy Global companies or concentrated exposure in just 20 companies.
+This range from choosing dividends based on forecast dividend payments (VHY) to dividend heavy Global companies or concentrated exposure in just the largest 20 or 50 companies.

 Dividend ETF List

-Dividend from Australian companies includes franking credits which is essentially a tax credit for the taxes already paid by the company.
-Investors can use our Franking Credit Calculator to see how much the real yield is on the income received.
+Franking credits is essentially a tax credit for the taxes already paid by the company which is valuable for Australian investors invested in the funds above as the funds will pass through the franking benefit.
+Investors can use our Franking Credit Calculator to find what is the real yield on the investment with the inclusion of the credits.

 Best Low Cost Dividend Exchange Traded Fund

-Vanguard Australian Shares High Yield ETF (VHY) is a typical vanguard product.
-No frills, low cost index fund.
+Vanguard Australian Shares High Yield ETF (VHY) is a typical vanguard product with no frills and a low annual expenses for the investor.
 The goal of VHY is to focus on companies that provides higher yield than the underlying index (FTSE ASFA Australian High Dividend Yield Index).
 The fund certainly live up to the vanguard reputation in which the management fee is only 0.20% a year.

-There are some strict limits where no more than 40% of the fund is invested in a single sector and largest position being no more than 10% of total fund assets.
+There are some strict restrictions on concentration where no more than 40% of the fund is invested in a single sector and largest position being no more than 10% of total fund assets.
 Currently the fund has 40% of assets in the financials which is significantly higher than the broader ASX 200 index fund (ASX XJO).